amigautamghosh/StoreItemDemandForecasting/README.md

 We could have identified more number of Features

 Possible improvements
-We can try other Models like ARIMA(Autoregressive Integrated Moving Average )
+We can try other algorithms like XGBoost, ARIMA(Autoregressive Integrated Moving Average ) to compare error rate